Frequently Asked Questions (FAQ)

 Noise pollution is pervasive.
 People move to other communities to escape the noise, but all it takes is one noisy neighbor to ruin a neighborhood.

 Are you against motorcycling?

 No. Many of our supporters ride motorcycles.
-We are against noise caused by illegal straight pipes that are not EPA-stamped.
+We are against noise caused by illegal straight pipes.

 How does the United States government regulate noise pollution?

 In 1972, the U.S. Congress enacted the Noise Control Act.
 It declared that the policy of the United States is to promote an environment for all Americans to be free from noise that jeopardizes their health or welfare.
 The Office of Noise Abatement and Control (ONAC), was created by the Environmental Protection Agency (EPA) to oversee the impact of noise on the general public.

 In 1982, funding to ONAC was eliminated, depriving citizens of federal protection against noise and its deleterious effects.
 Noise pollution legislation and enforcement is left to local governments.

 Some people feel that they have an inalienable right to make all the noise they want in public and on their own property.
 If someone lives in a quiet area, they might question why other people complain so much about noise pollution.

 Households are not equally represented on environmental issues that may affect them.
 Less affluent households often live in dense noisy areas and more affluent households live in sparse quiet areas.